tsaiyenc/Multi-Agent-Styler/README.md

 ├── prompt/            # prompts (TXT files)
 ├── dreamstyler/       # codes of DreamStyler
-├── images/            # style images, sample image and prompts from DreamStyler ├── log/               # logs for training
+├── images/            # style images, sample image and prompts from DreamStyler ├── assets/            # assets for README
-├── detected_images/   # style images object detection (bounding-box and cropped images) ├── outputs/           # output images and embeddings ├── local/             # local files (will not be uploaded to GitHub) ├── test/              # test files (will not be uploaded to GitHub) ├── assets/            # assets for README
 ├── script/            # scripts for pipeline
 ├── LICENSE